reviewboard/reviewboard/docs/codebase/getting-started.rst

 ===============

 This guide will serve as a basic introduction to installing Review Board for development purposes.
-The steps have been tested on Linux, but should be easily adapted to Windows with Cygwin installed.
+These steps have been tested on Linux and on MacOS X.

 The methods in this guide should not be used to install Review Board for production use or on a production server.
 It certainly should not be used